j-coluccino/llamaink/README.md

-  --model, -m             Path to the Llama model (overrides config) --cpu-only              Force CPU-only mode, even if GPU is available --context-size          Context size for the model (overrides config)
+  --model, -m             Path to the Llama model (overrides config) --cpu-only              Force CPU-only mode, even if GPU is available --context-size          Context size for the model (overrides config) --max-tokens            Maximum number of tokens to generate (default: 4096)

 Setup and Configuration:
   --init                  Initialize LlamaInk (download models, setup config)